Ever since introducing a ground fault circuit interrupter (GFCI outlet) in 1973, deaths from electrical shock have reduced by 83%.

 - Inspect the wires and mark how they are connected

-How to test your ground fault circuit interrupter.
+How to test your ground fault breaker.

 Testing your GFCI outlets is easy, you can do it yourself.
 Experts recommend testing it once every month and replacing the outlet every decade.